It is

 communities to develop reliable extreme wind, wave, surge

-and current design estimates for design of specific offshore
+and current design estimates for specific offshore

 included the application of the hindcast approach as described